-Also, using silicone insulated wire is the best for RC applications.
+Silicone insulated wire is the best for RC applications.
 Silicone insulated wire is much more flexible than the standard PVC insulation (great as multirotor frames and components keep getting smaller).
-It’s lightweight and has a wider temperature range that can handle more heat, which is nice when soldering as the insulation doesn’t melt or shrink back near as much.
+It’s lightweight and has a wider temperature range that can handle more heat, which is important when it comes to soldering as the insulation doesn’t melt or shrink back.
 And generally they hold up better in extreme environments.

 What AWG wire should I choose?

 Look Up Table

 To choose what AWG wires you need, first work out what your quad’s max amp draw is, then look it up in the table/guide below.
 The current rating is the continuous current.

 Here is an example guideline from an electrical manufacturer.

 The following table is what I personally follow when considering the max burst current for a short period of time.
 Please note that current rating of a wire has to do with the actual material and quality, this guide is only an estimation for the copper wires I have experience with.

 12AWG Wire - 130A 14AWG Wire - 110A 16AWG Wire - 70A 18AWG Wire - 45A 20AWG Wire - 27A 22AWG Wire - 17A